 So how exactly do you make the best summer sangria recipe?
 It’s so easy.
 You only have to add the ingredients to the pitcher.
 Start off with the fruit and cinnamon.
 Then add the wine and sugar and refrigerate.

 I usually add part of the sugar and taste it.
 Then I add more as needed.
-If your red wine is slightly sweet you might want to add less sugar to the rum red wine sangria.
+If your red wine is slightly sweet you might want to add less sugar to the homemade sangria.

 Pinot Noir Fruit Sangria Variations

 Feel free to tweak this cocktail with red wine and rum to suit your palate and preferences.
-There are various swaps you can make, such as sweetener, honey or agave syrup instead of sugar or Sprite or 7Up instead of some of the orange juice.
+There are various swaps you can make, such as sweetener, honey, simple syrup, or agave syrup instead of sugar or Sprite, ginger ale, cranberry juice, or 7Up instead of some of the orange juice.

 For the best flavour, stick to fresh key lime juice or fresh regular lime juice.
 The freshness of the fruit is what makes this pitcher of red sangria stand out.